JohannesBuchner/UltraNest/README.rst

   * Example verifying integration with VB+IS
   * Example running with MPI parallelisation
   * Example: Use external plotter to show posterior distribution uncertainty
+  * Example: Improve quality by successively forgetting points below some nsteps, doubling the nsteps, and checking how lnZ changes.
+Stop when it remains consistent.

 Usage
 =============